Entheogenics and the Maya: Morning glories

 Ololiuqui (Ipomoea corymbosa), belongs to the plant family Convolvulaceae, noted for herbaceous ornamental plants with bell-shaped flowers.
-Different species of the family Convolvulaceae contain seeds with different alkaloids of the LSD family, which produce powerful hallucinogenic visions, even when consumed in small doses.
-The other main entheogenic species employed by the Maya was Ipomoea tricolor (confusingly referred to ,in older literature, as I. violacea, which, despite its name, is exclusively a white-flowered species).
+Different species of the family Convolvulaceae contain seeds with different alkaloids of the Lysergamide family, which produce powerful hallucinogenic visions, even when consumed in small doses.
+The other main entheogenic species employed by the Maya was Ipomoea tricolor (confusingly referred to in older literature, as I. violacea, which, despite its name, is exclusively a white-flowered species).
 The seeds of Ipomoea corymbosa and I. violacea were consumed by the Maya and Aztec for their psychotropic effects on perception and the emotions i.e. to evoke an altered state of consciousness).

 It is believed that hundreds of seeds were ground into powder and then blended into a cacao beverage, and sometimes psychedelic mushrooms were added to the mixture These seeds are still commonly used in Mexico today by healers or shamans who conduct healing ceremonies.
 Ololiuhqui is nicknamed Morning Glory due to its capacity to close during the night time and open during the day time.
 In Spanish, it is also known as flor de la virgen since it has featured in religious symbolism since the 16th century.